CordThomas/la-city-council-extractor/README.md

 sense of what the City Council busies itself with.
 I took a naive pass what might be topic keywords and mined the council file titles to those keywords.
 I have now started to extract the raw text from the pdf council documents - this is taking a while - so check back soon.

+## Management and Sharing Online

+I have looked around for a lightweight means to publish and manage the data collected from the council database.
+I found [https://jampyapplicationbuilder.pages.dev/](Jam.py) after casually looking for several years.
+This project is a web-based platform for constructing interactive and event-driven web applications.
+I am just starting but looking forward to publishing something online soon so people can interact with graphs of how the City Council and our Council Members operate, cooperate and make our collective lives better.

 ## Acknowledgements
 * [Dan Kegels Council File Indexer for Community Impact Statements](https://github.com/dankegel/cfindexer)